gautierstoll/ScMaBoSS/README.md

-2. In your working directory, create a `build.sbt`, containing the library dependencies of ScMaBoSS ([saddle](https://github.com/saddle/saddle) and [nspl](https://github.com/pityka/nspl)); you can use the file `build.sbt` of ScMaBoSS, changing only `name` and `version`.
+2. In your working directory, create a `build.sbt`, containing the library dependencies of ScMaBoSS ([saddle](https://github.com/saddle/saddle) and [nspl](https://github.com/pityka/nspl)); you can use the file `build.sbt` of ScMaBoSS sources, changing only `name` and `version`.

 3. ScMaBoSS can be used in a scala REPL ("Read-Evaluate-Print-Loop").
-For instance, in a sbt console (after running `sbt`), open an REPL console
+For instance, in an sbt console (after running `sbt`), open an REPL console
 ```sbt
 console
 ```